Effect-TS/effect/packages/platform/README.md

 ### Router

 Use the `HttpServer.router` object to create modular, mountable route handlers.
-A `Router` instance is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”.
+A `Router` instance is a complete middleware and routing system, often referred to as a "mini-app."

-The following example creates a router as a module, loads a middleware function in it, defines some routes, and mounts the router module on a path in the main app.
+The following example shows how to create a router as a module, define some routes, and mount the router module on a path in the main app.

-Create a router file named `birds.ts` in the app directory, with the following content:
+Create a file named `birds.ts` in your app directory with the following content:

 ```ts
 import { HttpServer } from "@effect/platform"